-▶ Is there a treatment for shingles?
+Is there a treatment for shingles?

 Several medicines, acyclovir (Zovirax), valacyclovir (Valtrex) and famciclovir (Famvir) are available to treat shingles.

-These medications should be started as soon as possible after the rash appears and will help shorten how long the illness lasts and how severe the illness is.
-Pain medicine may also help with pain caused by shingles.
-Call your doctor as soon as possible to discuss treatment options.
+- These medications should be started as soon as possible after the rash appears, and will help shorten how long the illness lasts and its severity. - Pain medicine may also help with pain caused by shingles. - Call your doctor as soon as possible to discuss treatment options.